Gustaf Kossinna: Life

-Kossinna was a Germanized Mazur He was born in Tilsit, East Prussia, Kingdom of Prussia.
+He was born in Tilsit, East Prussia, Kingdom of Prussia.
 His father was a teacher at the secondary-school level.
 Kossinna attended the Königliche Litthauische Provinzialschule in Tilsit.
 As a child he learned Latin and piano.

 As a university student he matriculated at a number of universities, studying classical and then Germanic philology in the universities of Göttingen, Leipzig, Berlin and Strasbourg.
 He also studied German history, local history and art history.
 Kossinna was influenced greatly by Karl Müllenhoff, who encouraged him to research the origins of Indo-European and Germanic culture.
 He also came under the influence of Otto Tischler and Friedrich Ratzel.

-Kossinna obtained his doctorate at Strasbourg in 1887 in the subject of the early records of the high-Frankish language.
-From 1888 to 1892 he worked as a librarian.
+Kossinna obtained his doctorate at Strasbourg in 1881 (Die ältesten hochfränkischen Sprachdenkmäler) in the subject of the early records of the high-Frankish language.
+From 1 October 1881, he worked temporarily as a signatory at the University Library in Halle, and from 1 July 1886, as an assistant at the University Library in Berlin.
+In 1896, his ideas were expressed in his lecture "The Pre-Historical Origins of the Teutons in Germany".
+From January 1887 to 1892, he was a librarian and curator at the University Library in Bonn.
+From 1892, he worked at the Royal Library in Berlin.
 During this time Kossinna read widely and published a number of scientific papers on the ancient history of Germany.
-In 1896 his ideas were expressed in his lecture "The Pre-Historical Origins of the Teutons in Germany".

 In 1902, Kossinna was appointed Professor of German Archaeology at the University of Berlin.
 This position was exclusively created for him.
 While in this capacity, Kossinna began the work of systematically building up the university institute in view of improving its study and teaching of prehistoric archaeology.

 Throughout his career, Kossinna published many books on the origins of the Germanic peoples, founding the "German Prehistory Society" to promote interest and research in the subject.
 He became the most famous archaeologist in the German-speaking world, and was notable for his use of archaeology to promote claims for an expanded German nation.
 Notably, Kossinna only conducted one excavation during his career, in 1915.
 The bulk of his work relied on evidence from the reports of colleagues and museum artifacts.